ldeangelisphys/layerfMRI/preprocessing/03_fmri_preprocessing/README.md

 _Leonardo Cerliani, december 2020_

-`do_basic_processing.sh` : carries out the entire procedure from the raw images for one subject.
+`do_basic_processing.sh` : carries out realignment and detrending of the raw images for one subject.
 Run it alone to have information about the parameters

 `launch_do_basic_processing.sh` : launches N processes of `do_basic_processing.sh` in parallel to process all subjects. __ETA is about 2 hrs__